Bell X1 (band): Flock

 Summer 2004 saw Bell X1 return to Wexford on the South-east of Ireland to commence writing on what would become their third long-player, Flock.
-Following a headline show in Dublin’s Olympia Theatre in December 2004, the band entered Dublin’s Westland Studios in early 2005 to record with producer Roger Bechirian and engineer Phil Hayes.
+Following a headline show in Dublin's Olympia Theatre in December 2004, the band entered Dublin's Westland Studios in early 2005 to record with producer Roger Bechirian and engineer Phil Hayes.
 In June of that year, the band recorded a live session for Nic Harcourt's Morning Becomes Eclectic radio show on KCRW in Los Angeles.

 "Bigger Than Me" was the first single to be taken from the album and went to No.16 in Ireland in September 2005.
 It was followed on 14 October by the release of Flock itself.
 It went straight to No.1 in the album charts in Ireland where it would go on to sell five-times platinum.

 The album was met with largely positive reviews.
 On Metacritic it holds a score of 72 out of 100.
-The Boston Globe deemed that the record displayed the group’s "musicality and charm", while RTE’s Kate Moten described the album as "an accomplished collection from a clever and inventive band, whose talent deserves heapings of praise".
+The Boston Globe deemed that the record displayed the group's "musicality and charm", while RTÉ's Kate Moten described the album as "an accomplished collection from a clever and inventive band, whose talent deserves heapings of praise".

-Following a sold-out performance in Dublin’s 5,000-capacity RDS Main Hall on 31 January 2006, the band released "Flame", which entered the Irish singles charts at No.12 that March.
+Following a sold-out performance in Dublin's 5,000-capacity RDS Main Hall on 31 January 2006, the band released "Flame", which entered the Irish singles charts at No.12 that March.
 George Whyte of the Irish Independent reported that Bell X1 "received a more passionate welcome than anyone else" during their Main Stage appearance at Oxegen music festival that summer.
 The third and final single to be lifted from Flock was "Rocky Took A Lover", the song having become a highlight of the Bell X1’s live setlist.
 Both songs remain on heavy rotation on Irish radio to this day.

-Flock was subsequently released in Europe and the US in Spring 2008, the latter territory given a rejigged tracklist that incorporated “Eve, The Apple Of My Eye” in order to springboard the band to wider attention stateside.
+Flock was subsequently released in Europe and the US in Spring 2008, the latter territory given a rejigged tracklist that incorporated "Eve, the Apple of My Eye" in order to springboard the band to wider attention stateside.